makerdao/mips/MIP35/mip35.md

 The join use the generic 'maker join' interface.
 It takes as input a collateral, lends and farm it behind the scene to compound, on the output the join redeems the position and return the collateral.

-This PSM will have 2 urns one `cDai` and one `cUsdc` which are both leverage in compound, but the maker position for this PSM is still on uscd and dai.
+This PSM will have 2 urns one `cDai` and one `cUsdc` which are both leverage in compound, but the maker position for this PSM is still on USDC and Dai.

 ## Component Summary